-- Content of this Instruction Manual - DPP is used for Digital Photo Professional. - ▶ indicates the selection procedure of the menu.
-Example: [Digital Photo Professional] menu ▶ [Quit Digital Photo Professional]. - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - indicates a reference page.
-Click to move to the relevant page. - ? : Marks helpful information when a problem arises.

-- !
-Marks information that should be read before use. - Marks additional information you may find helpful.
+- Content of this Instruction Manual - DPP stands for Digital Photo Professional. - ▶ indicates the selection procedure of the menu.
+Example: [Digital Photo Professional] menu ▶ [Quit Digital Photo Professional]. - Square brackets are used to indicate items such as menu names, button names and window names that appear on the computer screen. - Text inside < > indicates a key on the keyboard. - p. indicates a reference page.
+Click to move to the relevant page. - ? : Marks helpful information when a problem arises. - Rarks tips for using the software skillfully. - (I): Marks information that should be read before use. - Marks additional information you may find helpful.